 Should I notify staff that my child has special needs?

 We do advise that you make a staff member aware when checking in.

 Jump Zone can get very busy and loud especially at weekends.
 Mid-week is generally quieter.
 Feel free to call the centre 01 8623366 prior to booking and they will be happy to advise if it is going to be very busy or not.

 What happens if the rules are not being followed?

 The rules in Jump Zone are for everyones safety.
 All participants must follow the rules otherwise accidents happen.
 If the rules are not being followed we will advise to come back at a quieter time when there would be a less people on the inflatable.

-Indoor Inflatable Adventure Park, 27 Airways Industrial Estate, Santry
+Inflatable Sports Adventure Park, 27 Airways Industrial Estate, Santry

 Eircode D17 X207